ngi-nix/opaque-sphinx/README.md

 There is a reference Python sphinx client/server implementation called [pwdsphinx](https://github.com/stef/pwdsphinx) that is also packaged.
 This allows to easily test the functionality of the Anrdoid app in a local network.

-# todo: s/SecureString/securestring
-# todo: flake check: run grad tests?
-# todo: add meta where neede

 # Nix packages & their dependencies

-Most of the packages below depend (indirectly) [libsodium](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/libsodium/default.nix).
+Most of the packages below depend (indirectly) on [libsodium](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/libsodium/default.nix).
 The version shipped with Nix is used.

 * [libsphinx](https://github.com/stef/libsphinx/): "a cryptographic password storage"; a C library and some standalone tools.
   * Dependencies: libsodium
 * [pysodium](https://github.com/stef/pysodium): "a very simple wrapper around libsodium masquerading as nacl"; a Python library
   * Dependencies: libsodium
 * [securestring](https://github.com/dnet/pysecstr): a Python library to clear "the contents of strings containing cryptographic material"
+* [qrcodegen](https://github.com/nayuki/QR-Code-generator): a QR Code generator library for multiple languages
 * [pwdsphinx](https://github.com/stef/pwdsphinx): Python bindings for libsphinx.
-  * Dependencies: libsphinx, pysodium, securestring
+  * Dependencies: libsphinx, pysodium, securestring, qrcodegen
 * [androsphinx](https://github.com/dnet/androsphinx): an Android app wrapping libsphinx.
   * Dependencies: libsodium, libsphinx

+Note: The androsphinx readme suggests to use ``qrencode`` to generate a QR code that is used to configure the phone.
+Similarly, pwdsphinx' readme suggests ``qrcodegen``.
+These tools fulfill the same task.

 Strictly speaking, this Flake packages more than needed.
 The additional packages (``pwdsphinx`` & its upstream dependencies) allows to easily test the Android app.